yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/how-to-count-occurrences-of-a-word-in-a-string-linq.md

         string text = @"Historically, the world of data and the world of objects" +
           @" have not been well integrated.
 Programmers work in C# or Visual Basic" +
           @" and also in SQL or XQuery.
 On the one side are concepts such as classes," +
-          @" objects, fields, inheritance, and .NET Framework APIs.
+          @" objects, fields, inheritance, and .NET APIs.
 On the other side" +
           @" are tables, columns, rows, nodes, and separate languages for dealing with" +
           @" them.
 Data types often require translation between the two worlds; there are" +
           @" different standard functions.
 Because the object world has no notion of query, a" +